 Elkhorn Hot Springs

 We have stayed at Elkhorn Hot Springs in the Pioneer Mountains many times.
 It’s not the fanciest place, we use the term “rustic” generously.
 It has several rustic cabins and lodge rooms for skiers who like to soak.

 Maverick Ski Area is a mere three miles down the road and twenty miles of groomed cross-country ski trails start right outside the door.
-There’s also a restaurant serving dinner on the weekends and complimentary hot breakfast buffet.
+There’s also a restaurant serving dinner on the weekends and a complimentary hot breakfast buffet.
 And don’t forget the hot springs.

 One of our first family visits was when I was playing around with the new photo apps and filters on my phone, apparently.
-Another time we stayed over New Year’s with a couple other families.
+Another time we stayed over New Year’s with a couple of other families.
 We went again over Anders’ birthday and made this video: